 Area of Success Student Perspective Institutional Perspective Self-discovery of Purpose Why should I do it?
 Or "What is my intent for doing this?"
 What are my personal goals for getting a degree?
 What are my values?
 What are my dreams?
 What academic areas will help me live the life I want to live?
 And/or contribute to society in the ways I want to contribute?
 Am I engaged in personally meaningful activities?
 What keeps me at MSU?
 What motivates me to keep pursuing my degree?
 Are we cultivating students' value development?
 Are we supporting the discovery of students' interests and strengths?
 How are we helping students to articulate their values and goals?
 Are we proving engaging and holistic advising that accounts for students' goals and aspirations?
 Are we connecting students' choice of major with their post-graduation goals (career, continuing education, civic contributions)?
 Are we ensuring that all students have access to effective high impact practices?
 Are our high impact practices effective in developing students' self-discovery of purpose?
-Are our high impact practices producing the kind of learning outcomes articulated through the Student Experience Record?
+Are we meeting student Experience Record?
 Are we meeting students' essential needs so they can fully explore their values and goals?